 These are the various web resources that Coremine Medical examines to find Related articles and hits relevant to a focus concept:

 As the title implies, the entries under this heading are those added by users like yourself.
 As is the case for all items shown in the Focus panel, the content shown is that which has been connected to the Focus concept.
 But here the connection to the Focus concept has been made explicitly by a user rather than having been discovered through Coremine Medical algorithms as would be the case for the connections shown under Extracted knowledge and Related articles and hits.

-Information shown under User updated content is user comments.
-Opening the Comments section shows notes added by other users and also provides a link that will open a form for adding your own note.
+Information shown under User updated content is either Context notes or Groups.
+Opening the Context notes section shows notes added by other users and also provides a link that will open a form for adding your own note.
 Opening the Groups section shows groups with which the focus concept has been shared.

 You can add content here only if you are logged in as a registered user of Coremine Medical (see Login for help on creating an account and logging in as a user).

 Clicking this link shows notes added by users and also shows the link Add context note that opens a new panel with fields for submitting a note.